towolf/towolf.github.com/docs/PsychMatlabTests/ylabelBug.markdown

 <http://www.mathworks.com/support/solutions/v5/22133.shtml>

-I hope that this helps you\!
+I hope that this helps you!

 Sincerely,